COVID-19: Situation update in Bulgaria

 - The wearing of a face mask in all closed public places, including public transport, is mandatory.

-- Some kinds of group activities, including competitive sport games, cultural gatherings, entertaining and scientific events are suspended.
+- Some kinds of group activities, including individual and collective competitive sport games, cultural gatherings, entertaining and scientific events are suspended.

 Entry and Exit Restrictions

-Many countries (including neighbouring Serbia, Romania, North Macedonia, Turkey, and Greece) are introducing entry or movement restrictions.
+Many countries (including neighboring Serbia, Romania, North Macedonia, Turkey, and Greece) are introducing entry or movement restrictions.

-Sofia University recommends all international students and staff to follow the recommendations and instructions of the Bulgarian authorities and their respective national authorities.
+Sofia University recommends all international students and staff to follow the instructions of the Bulgarian authorities and their respective national authorities.

-To support the prevention of further spread of COVID-19, all Erasmus students are strongly recommended to stay at their accommodation as much as possible, to avoid crowded gatherings, especially in closed places, and to follow the prescriptions of the World Health Organization regarding their own heath and safety (see below).
+To support the prevention of further spread of COVID-19, all Erasmus students are strongly recommended to avoid crowded gatherings, especially in closed places, and to follow the prescriptions of the World Health Organization regarding their own heath and safety (see below).